This post was most recently updated on June 6th, 2019

 Workshops were a good idea, but they weren’t really developed or promoted much by Skillshare.
 Recently the concept was re-worked and now all workshops are created by Skillshare staff, and often feature Skillshare Originals.

 I think workshops should be rolled out to all teachers and moderated by Skillshare.
 Students will then have an obvious progression pathway to learn new skills and build on them.

-Skillshare For Teachers In 2019
+Skillshare 2019 Review: For Teachers

 On the surface, Skillshare hasn’t changed much for established teachers in the last year.
 The “Earnings Per Premium Minute” has remained quite consistent, and it’s still free to teach on Skillshare.
 However, there’s a growing disquiet amongst teachers as they see that it’s getting harder to build a following on the platform along with the growing dominance of Skillshare’s own classes, the “Originals”.

 “New Classes” Filter Removed

 In the past there was the option to sort category classes by, “Popular, Trending or New“.
 Recently the option to see “new” classes was removed, which also removed that potential source of exposure for new classes.

 While the change went unannounced and undocumented, it seems that the trending algorithm was changed.
 In the past, a class got a trending score calculated every 24 hours based on new students, positive reviews and projects submitted.
 At some point we think that the calculation for a class’ trending score was changed to being averaged over a week or two instead of 24 hours.

 This was a huge change because “trending” was the primary mechanism for new classes to be discovered by the existing body of students on Skillshare.

 Changing the calculation to an average of a week or two penalised new teachers who would often announce their new classes to their followers and hope for an influx of new students, reviews and projects which could catapult their class onto a category trending page, at least for a day or two.